By Albert Santoli | Project Leader

 Albert Santoli,

-Director, Asia America Initiative
+Director – Asia America Initiative

 Links:

-Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
+Project reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.

-If you donate to this project or have donated to this project, you will get an e-mail when this project posts a report.
-You can also subscribe for reports via e-mail without donating.
+If you donate to this project or have donated to this project, you can receive an email when this project posts a report.
+You can also subscribe for reports without donating.

 Support this important cause by creating a personalized fundraising page.